 This memory component is to store all heavyweight locks used by the PostgreSQL instance.
 These locks are shared across all the background server and user processes connecting to the database.
 A non-default larger setting of two database parameters namely max_locks_per_transaction and max_pred_locks_per_transaction in a way influences the size of this memory component.

 This is the maximum amount of memory used by each of the autovacuum worker processes, and it is controlled by the autovacuum_work_mem database parameter.
 The memory is allocated from the operating system RAM and is also influenced by the autovacuum_max_workers database parameter.
 The setting of autovacuum_work_mem should be configured carefully as autovacuum_max_workers times this memory will be allocated from the RAM.
-All these parameter settings only come into play when the auto vacuum daemon is enabled, otherwise, these settings have no effect on the behaviour of VACUUM when run in other contexts.
+All these parameter settings only come into play when the auto vacuum daemon is enabled, otherwise, these settings have no effect on the behavior of VACUUM when run in other contexts.
 This memory component is not shared by any other background server or user process.

 This is the amount of memory reserved for either a single sort or hash table operation in a query and it is controlled by work_mem database parameter.
 A sort operation could be one of an ORDER BY, DISTINCT or Merge join and a hash table operation could be due to a hash-join, hash based aggregation or an IN subquery.

 A single complex query may have many number of such sort or hash table operations, and as many chunks of memory allocations defined by the work_mem parameter will be created for each of those operations in a user connection.
-It is for this reason, that work_mem should not be declared to a very big value as it might lead to aggressively utilising all the available memory from operating system for a considerably huge query, thereby starving the operating system of RAM which might be needed for other processes.
+It is for this reason, that work_mem should not be declared to a very big value as it might lead to aggressively utilizing all the available memory from operating system for a considerably huge query, thereby starving the operating system of RAM which might be needed for other processes.

 Maintenance Work Memory